 The requirement for graduation from Notre Dame is one year of PE or ROTC.
 Now that many of you have sampled the physical education program you might consider Army ROTC this coming semester.
 You can catch up with your contemporaries already in ROTC and do not have any commitment to further military service during the next year and one half.
 Look the program over.
 MS I classes are scheduled for 09TT.
-If you desire further information, stop by the Army ROTC offices on the Notre Dame campus or call Captain Weimer at 283-6264.
+If you desire further information, stop by the Army ROTC offices on the Notre Dame campus or call Cantain Weimer at 283.6264 Captain Weimer at 283-6264.
+Army ROTC

 Plans to renovate LaFortune stalled; students are left out by R. Thomas Thues Staff Reporter The LaFortune renovation project is not dead, but the student committee has been largely inactive for the past several weeks.
-The LaFortune Renovation Committee is responsible for planning conception, and promotion of the entire renovation project.
+The LaFortune Renovation Committee is responsible for conception, planning promotion of the entire renovation project.
 In spring of last year the project took shape under the guidance of the committee.
 Models were built, displays were set up and the entire student body was excited about an Irish Pub and a place to socialize.
 In the fall, the committee approached the trustees with a completed proposal of a workable student center.
 The committee was met with enthusiastic support and many requests to "go ahead."
 Cost was not mentioned as a problem and the project was given a high priority.

 Two weeks ago Vice President of Student Affairs Philip Faccenda announced that the project's cost was too great.
 He said a larger project, encompassing the entire LaFortune mall area, might be considered by the officers of the University, but that the Irish Pub would not be accepted by the Trustees.
 Faccenda told the committee to be patient.
 The student committee hasn't met since that meeting.
 Committee member and senior government major Dan Schipp said, "We're just kind of waiting to hear from the vice presidents."
-He added that because of the delays on the part of the officers of the University that he "felt a little let down.'
-Schipp noted that the committee had felt a great deal of acproject was the subject of a former questioned. committee member's complaint.
-He recalled that cost was never mentioned last year or fall of this year.
-"Only not cost is being mentioned as a problem.
+He added that because of the delays on the part of the officers of the University that he "felt a little let Schipp noted that the committee had felt a great deal of accomplishment by "guiding the University to such a big investment."
+He regretted that the committee's student input wouldn't be as great within the new mall proposal.
+"We'll be working as consultants to a professional architect rather than having the plans come from the committee like they should," emphasized Schipp.
+Another committee member, senior pre-professional major Dave Caruso, said he was "very disappointed."
+"We put in all that work and all of a sudden we just don't know where we are," said Caruso.

+He added, "There's been so much student input all along that it feels like the students have been stripped of something they have a right to."
+The cost factor involved in this project was the subject of a former questioned. committee member's complaint.
+He recalled that cost was never mentioned last year or fall of this "Only not cost is being mentioned as a problem.
 Cost sounds like almost too pat an excuse," the former member claimed.
 He also claimed that the officers have been unjust to the committee.
-"The people on the renovation committee have put a lot of time into this project and they deserve more than rhetoric," he concluded.
-Also speaking about project cost Terry Skeehan, a senior accounting major said that the priorities for the project have been distorted by the administration.
-"The word was always go ahead.
-We went ahead.
-Now, all of a sudden the project's out of our hands," said Skeehan.
-Skeehan also observed that "most of the members of the committee are seniors and won't even benefit from the student center.'
-The claim that the committee was "shut off" by the officers of the University was repeated by all committee the members The delays were particularly discouraging to senior management major Steve Carter.